 If you are using it for a stir fry, you can defrost it by running cold tap water over it for 1-2 minutes to melt the ice.
 Once it's soft and pliable it's ready to stir fry.

 If you are using it for a soup noodle, you should still defrost it the same way before you cook it in the soup, this way you can reduce the boiling time in the soup which will make the noodles mushy.

 - Black Garlic Shirataki Noodles with King Oyster Mushrooms

 - Maple Curry Yaki Udon

 - Japchae (Stir-Fried Korean Glass Noodles)

-If you made this Stir-Fried Chicken Teriyaki Udon Noodles recipe, I want to see!
+If you made this Stir-Fried Chicken Teriyaki yaki udon recipe, I want to see it!
 Follow Pups with Chopsticks on Instagram, snap a photo, and tag and hashtag it with @pupswithchopsticks and #pupswithchopsticks.
 I love to know what you are making!